vt-elixir/ja_resource/README.md

 by the controller. `MyApp.UserController` will expose the `MyApp.User` model, `MyApp.API.V1.CommentController' will expose the `MyApp.Comment` model.

-This can easily be overriden by defining the `model/0` callback:
+This can easily be overridden by defining the `model/0` callback:

 ```elixir
 defmodule MyApp.V1.PostsController do